Turkey's troubled lira rallies on 'backdoor capital controls'

 Erdogan's economic team has ruled out imposing strict currency control and is espousing its allegiance to the markets.

+The measure is helping the government refill state reserves that have dwindled down to the lowest level of Erdogan's rule to support indirect lira exchange rate interventions.

+The finance ministry said the new lending rule was in line with an independent "Turkish Economy Model" promoted by Erdogan.

-The head of Turkey's MUSIAD big business association also welcomed the measure -- seen by economists as another step in Erdogan's push for the "liraisation" of the emerging market's economy.
+The head of Turkey's MUSIAD big business association also welcomed the measure -- seen by economists as another step in Erdogan's push for the "liraisation".

 The new rule will "prevent dollarisation, which is the main factor behind the rise in the exchange rate," MUSIAD chief Mahmut Asmali told reporters.